trustedci/OSCRP/OSCRP.md

 # Usage Example: Embargoed Data Case Study

-For this example we'll pretend we are the PI for a small science project that has a couple telescopes tracking changes in the night sky over time.
+To demonstrate how to carry out the risk profile steps, we'll pretend we are the PI for a small science project that has two telescopes tracking changes in the night sky over time.
 In *Step 1* of the process flow, we identify the stakeholders as our immediate project team, a collaborating research team, and the institutions that house the two telescopes.
 The stakeholders may be brought in to help with the remaining steps as well as to discuss the results.

-With the stakeholders identified, we proceed with *Step 2* by going through the Asset Catalogue below and selecting Assets that are relevant to our project.
-As we select our Assets, we'll also include brief descriptions of the precise project Asset we're referring to.
+In *Step 2* we go through the Asset Catalogue below and select Assets relevant to our project.
+As we select our Assets, we include brief descriptions of the precise project Asset we're referring to.

 We believe the following Assets apply to our project: